 Cisneros Trail is a 3.6 mile out and back trail located near Rye, Colorado that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible from June until October.
+The trail is primarily used for hiking and mountain biking and is best used from June until October.

 Directions from Lake Isabel Recreation Area: The trail begins at the Cisneros Trailhead, in Lake Isabel Recreation Area, across from Spruce and Ponderosa Group campgrounds.